Article by Mike Moore

 Problems I have encountered are usually related to the nature of the food plant

 Wanderer butterflies use Milkweed as their food plant.
 This plant has a sticky white sap which seems to exude non-stop from the cut end of the branches.
 If this is placed in a jar, the jar becomes sticky with the sap; the caterpillars produce vast amounts of poo; and the whole jar becomes a putrid, sticky mass, in which the caterpillars can become stuck.
 This is one of those species where it is better to have a cut stem in water in a vase or jar, with the top covered with paper except where it is pierced by the plant cutting.
 (Otherwise the caterpillars will inevitably fall into the water.)
 Because the butterflies are exposed, be very careful with any sprays used around the house.
 Fly spray also kills caterpillars.

 Placing a plant piece in water can prolong its longevity but of course you can’t do that in jars.
 My friend Lindsay Hunt used to use this technique for Candalides species that live on a thin soft climbing parasitic plant called Dodder.

 The nettles that Australian Admirals use also present their own problems.
-As they die off they contract and dry whilst the caterpillar is trying to make a shelter out of silk and cut leaf.
-All this can make quite a mess in the jar particularly if the caterpillars are small.
-What I have done in the past is to let the eggs hatch on the plant in the garden and collected caterpillars when they are larger and easier to see and manage.
+As nettles die off, they contract and dry, whilst the caterpillar is trying to make a shelter out of silk and cut leaf.
+This can make quite a mess in the jar, particularly if the caterpillars are small.
+What I have done is to let the eggs hatch on the plant in the garden and collected caterpillars when they are larger and easier to see and manage.